 In addition, consider requesting your driving record from your state’s Division of Motor Vehicles — especially if you are seeking a job that requires driving.

-One of the most critical steps you can take before beginning your job hunt is searching your name online and reviewing your social media history on any platforms you use.
+One of the most critical steps you can take before beginning your job hunt is searching your name online and reviewing your social media history on any platform you use.

-If you find negative or potentially embarrassing information, remove it yourself, or go through the formal process of requesting that the search engine or social media platform remove it.
+If you find negative or potentially embarrassing information, remove it yourself, or go through the formal process of requesting that the search engine or social media platform removes it.

 Speak up If a Background Check Is Wrong

 Background checks rely on a variety of records — from universities, medical providers and government agencies.
 In some cases, the records contain errors, and those errors may get passed on to your prospective employer.